Curious about Cordyceps uses? Here are 5 to know

 Get to know 5 Cordyceps uses

 Congratulations!
 You’re the proud owner of a brand-new bottle of Cordyceps militaris extract.
 Now what?
-Learn more about Cordyceps uses to support your health and well-being — and get tips for how to use Cordyceps in your everyday life.*
+Learn more about Cordyceps uses to support your health and overall wellbeing* — and get tips for how to incorporate Cordyceps in your everyday life.

-From its immune system support to its support for the lungs and healthy stress response, Cordyceps is a little orange mushroom with a rich history and bright future.* Here’s a look at some ways to use Cordyceps in your daily routine.
+From its immune system support to its support for the lungs and healthy response to occasional stress, Cordyceps militaris is a little orange mushroom with a rich history and bright future.* Here’s a look at some ways to use Cordyceps in your daily routine.

 5 Cordyceps uses for everyday life